What Is Compound Interest? The Most Powerful Force in Finance

 What Is Compound Interest?

 Compound interest is interest calculated on both the initial principal and the accumulated interest from previous periods.
 Unlike simple interest — which only calculates interest on the original amount — compound interest grows exponentially because your earnings generate their own earnings.
+You can practice these concepts with our interactive Compound Interest Word Search.

 How Does Compound Interest Work?